 A woman identified as Rose Kayinga Kigozi was this morning rescued from an accident wreck after a transformer crashed on top of her moving car.
-According to Richard Kigozi, the victim’s son who was found at the scene of the accident, the lady is a teacher at Kabojja International School.
+According to Richard Kigozi, the lady is a teacher at Kabojja International School.

 The incident happened at around 10am this morning along Dewinton road near former Shimoni Primary school in Kampala.
 She was rescued and rushed to Mulago national referral hospital with serious injuries including a broken arm and ribs.